rduplain/MyAdwaita/README.md

 * Use `gnome-tweaks` (e.g. `sudo apt install gnome-tweaks`) to set GTK 3 theme.

 Changes are often picked up immediately with new windows, but it's useful to restart the desktop session when confirming changes.
+For GTK 2, it's useful to have a tool such as `gtk-chtheme` (e.g. `sudo apt install gtk-chtheme`) to hit "Apply" on the selected theme.

 ### Development